jonathanyeong/personal-website-2020/src/posts/7-technical-interview-tips.md

 When talking about tradeoffs try to stay away from "stake in the ground" claims without evidence.
 In other words, don't be overly opinionated about the tools you choose.
 Every tool will have its place.
 One way to learn about tradeoffs is to build side projects.
 Side projects give you concrete examples of how a technology works in certain situations.
 They let you explore tradeoffs hands on.

-## 4. Take things step by step
+## 4. Plan out your solution

+During an interview, I will always plan out my solution.
+I'll either write pseudocode or draw out some steps on a whiteboard.
+I write my plan in the beginning of the interview as I'm verbalizing my thought process.
+Also, I sometimes try to make the problem easier to solve.
+One way I simplify the problem is to reduce the problem set.
+For example, instead of solving for an array of many items, can your solution work for one item?
+Making it easier to solve helps me get started.

-I will always write out a plan for a solution, either on paper or as comments in the code.
-Cluing the interviewer into your plan is part of talking through the solution.
-But now you need to execute the plan.
-At this point, I try not to skip around the plan.
-Unfortunately, more often than not, your initial plan will change as you start working on a problem.
+Once I have a plan, I try to stick to it.
+Unfortunately, more often than not, my plan will start changing as I work on the problem.
 If you need to deviate, communicate why with the interviewer.
 As an interviewer, it's hard to keep track of a candidate's thought process if they're constantly jumping around a solution.

 ## 5. Take a breath and slow down